Acting Workshop from the Stratford Shakespeare Festival

-Edward Daranyi has been involved with the Stratford Festival’s Education Department for more than fourteen years, teaching in the Shakespeare School, the Teaching Shakespeare Program, Shakespeare on Wheels, and other private and public workshops.
+Edward Daranyi, Associate Director of Education at the Stratford Shakespeare Festival.
+Edward has been involved with the Stratford Festival’s Education Department for more than fourteen years, teaching in the Shakespeare School, the Teaching Shakespeare Program, Shakespeare on Wheels, and other private and public workshops.
 He is the Festival’s resident teaching artist and holds a BFA from the University of Windsor.
 As the Interim Director of Education, Edward has served the Stratford Festival for seven seasons as an assistant and associate director on all four stages, as well as participating in casting and new play development.

-Edward has taught classical and contemporary acting to the students of the National Theatre School, the University of Guelph, Michigan State University, Humber College, George Brown College, Cawthra Park School of the Arts, and the National Ballet School.
+Edward has taught classical and contemporary acting to the students of the National Theatre School, the University of Guelph, Michigan State University, Humber College, George Brown College, Cawthra Park School of the Arts, the National Ballet School, and the International Shakespeare Center Santa Fe.
 He directed Voces de los Cerros, Fuente Ovejuna, Vivir Para Contarla, Si Pudiera (EsArtes, El Salvador); A Midsummer Night’s Dream (Montes Numuli, Mozambique) and The Dance of Death (Orpheus Choir, Toronto); Artistic Director of Summer Stage in Boulder, Colorado; director and choreographer of Bye Bye Birdie (Meadowvale Theatre); associate director of Noye’s Fludde (CBC/Benjamin Britten Festival, Toronto); and director of Nightlight, The Day Billy Lived, and his own play Sometimes . . .
 (In the Blink Productions).

 Past workshops • November 2016